 Pearson BTEC Level 4 HNC in Sport (Coaching and Sports Development)

-GCSE maths and English at grade C or above (or equivalent), plus a UCAS Tariff score of 120-160 from a full BTEC Level 3 qualification such as BTECs, A Levels or an Access Course in Sport.
+GCSE English and maths at grade C (grade 5/4) or above (or equivalent) and a UCAS Tariff score of 120-160 from a full Level 3 qualification such as BTEC, A Level or an Access course in Sport.